akashkarale-255/Netflix-EDA-Project./README.md

 # 🎬 Netflix Movies and TV Shows – Exploratory Data Analysis (EDA)

-This project explores the Netflix dataset available on Kaggle, containing details about over 8,800 titles including movies and TV shows.
+This project explores the Netflix dataset available on Kaggle, which contains details about over 8,800 titles, including movies and TV shows.

 ## 📌 Project Overview